Whilst there are numerous minor contributory reasons for my preference for black and white photography, the predominating reason is very simple.

 I see the world in black and white.

-Many who know me would immediately agree vociferously that I can be a judgemental, intransigent, and opionated old grump, that’s not what I mean.
+Many who know me would immediately agree vociferously that I can be a judgemental, intransigent, and opionated old grump, but that’s not what I mean.

 For some reason unknown to me, when I see a picture in my head, I most often visualize the final version as a black and white picture.